What Is Natural Dog Food?

-Vegan Amy Rader knows her dog, Henry, needs meat protein, but she hates the possibility that chemically processed additives are going into her 5-year-old beagle’s food.
+Vegan Amy Rader knows her dog, Henry, needs meat protein, but she hates that chemically processed additives are going into her 5-year-old Beagle’s food.
 The new “natural” label on pet foods — and what that precisely means — has also puzzled the Seattle-based social worker.
 “It’s similar to buying organic for myself,” explains Rader.
 “A lot of words that sound pretty good are on the packaging, but I’m not always sure exactly what they mean, and I end up spending way too long in the pet store.”

-Dr. Katy Nelson, DVM, an emergency veterinarian in Virginia, suggests that Rader try a different approach when selecting a dog food.
+Dr. Katy Nelson, DVM, an emergency veterinarian in Virginia, suggests that Rader try a different approach when selecting dog food.
 “Do your research before you go to the pet store,” Dr. Nelson advises.
 “Labels are confusing.
 I’ve spent hours lecturing about them to veterinary students, and even they still have questions when I’m done!”

 Believe it or not, the federal government has taken an interest in protecting pet food consumers from misleading claims.
 Like food for humans, food for dogs must adhere to the United States Department of Agriculture‘s definitions of “natural.”
-According to the USDA, a food can only be labeled “natural” if it is minimally processed and contains no artificial ingredients or added colors.
+According to the USDA, food can only be labeled “natural” if it is minimally processed and contains no artificial ingredients or added colors.

 The American Association of Feed Control Officials (AAFCO) provides a more specific description of the labeling requirements, adding that chemically synthesized ingredients may not be present in vittles claiming to be natural.
 Two common chemically synthesized ingredients in pet foods are propylene glycol and BHA.
 They both must be listed as ingredients on the labels of pet foods that contain them.